 - If contacted by media outlets, refer them to the Director of Public Relations.

 - The University reserves the right to monitor content posted on the web, within social channels regarding its name, reputation, and its employees.
 Posts that violate the outlined Social Media Policy will either be removed or requested to be removed.

 - Users who violate the policy may be subject to discipline, up to and including termination of employment.
 If you have any questions about this policy or a specific posting, please contact Human Resources.

-The University has implemented extensive measures to protect corporate, student and employee information, in addition to security to protect technology resources that are required to maintain the core business function of providing a quality education.
+The University has implemented extensive measures to protect corporate, student and employee information, in addition to security to protect technology resources required to provide a quality education.
 Employees should be aware, however, that the University cannot guarantee privacy.

 As part of the responsibility to maintain computer security, several items to consider are listed below:

-- Jump drives, CDs, and/or any other electronic storage devices containing confidential information in a locked desk or cabinet
+- Keep jump drives, CDs, and/or any other electronic storage devices containing confidential information in a locked desk or cabinet.